 The key principle: you can't get an extension simply by asking nicely.
 You need evidence.
 Medical evidence, personal crisis evidence, evidence that something legitimately prevented you working on your dissertation.
 Universities take this seriously because deadlines matter and exceptions shouldn't be arbitrary.

 Most universities require you to submit an Extenuating Circumstances (EC) form before the submission deadline or within a very tight window after (typically 48 hours).
 Check your student handbook or university regulations.
 This varies by institution.
 Some universities have a 10-day window before the deadline to submit EC.
 Some require submission before the deadline itself.
-Some have a short window after if circumstances were genuinely unknown before the deadline.
+Some have a short window after if circumstances were truly unknown before the deadline.

 The form itself is usually straightforward.
 You state what circumstances prevented you working and provide evidence.
 You might be asked to explain how it affected your dissertation specifically.
 How many days of work did you lose?
 What aspects of the dissertation couldn't you complete?